LuisEnMarroquin/gh-pages-publish/README.md

-# Hello world javascript action
+# GitHub Pages publish javascript action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action sends your build folder to a new/existing branch.

 ## Inputs